 As the founder of one of the most popular decentralised cryptocurrencies, Ethereum’s Vitalik Buterin has identified three paradigms of decentralisation to take into account when dealing with this grey area.

-But let’s consider for a minute, that it would be logistically possible.
+But let’s consider for a minute that it would be logistically possible to hack a decentralised network.
 If a well-funded group with the most talented hackers on the planet took control of a crypto’s blockchain, that crypto’s price would immediately plummet since it would no longer be a trusted store of value.

 A popular blockchain-based cryptocurrency has a network that consists of thousands of (in most cases) separately owned machines, each containing the same version of the shared, distributed ledger of transactions.
-This built-in safety mechanism ensures that, in theory, a machine can be taken out of the network without no disruption affecting the latter.
+This built-in safety mechanism ensures that, in theory, a machine can be taken out of the network without any disruption.

 A final thought